learninglab-dev/ll-first-reactLab/walkthrough.md

 import imgSources from './data'

 ```
-Next we'll render it by adding it to our JSX.
+:collision: Next we'll render it by adding it to our JSX.
 The complete `App.js` file should now look like this:
 ```js
 import React from 'react'
 import Layout from './Layout'